 HISTFILE, specified how many lines will be saved using

-SAVEHIST, and how many the shell keeps in the session with
+SAVEHIST, and how many lines the shell keeps in the session with

 In part 2 we will dive into the history options that make zsh customizable to your workflow.